thaibirding.com by Nick Upton

 Facilities

-For the really adventurous it is possible to arrange porters to carry all your equipment to the top of Doi Chiang Dao for a camping trip - everything must be taken in and out as there are no facilities at all there, although there must be some good birds.
+For those that wish to camp at Den Ya Kat there are very few facilities, just a lawn for your tent and toilets, so take everything you need with you, although for those who smile and look desperate enough the guards might sort out some alternative accommodation and food, but don't count on it.
+For the really adventurous it is possible to arrange porters to carry all your equipment to the top of Doi Chiang Dao for a camping trip - everything must be taken in and out as there are no facilities at all there, although there must be some good birds and the views are spectacular.

 The entrance fee here is 200 baht and must only be paid if driving to Den Ya Kat substation and is valid for a few days.
-All other areas can be accessed without paying, although some people have been asked for their ticket when driving the Muang Kong road - keep your ticket from your trip to Den Ya Kat and show it - it will be sufficient.
+All other areas can be accessed without paying, although some people have been asked for their ticket when driving the Muang Kong road - keep your ticket from your trip to Den Ya Kat and show it - it should be sufficient.

 Related Birding Videos